Inequality

 If wealth is consistently more widely dispersed — like it was after WW II — the extra spending that results causes more production.
 (Why, exactly, do you think producers produce things?)
 And production produces a surplus — value in, more value out.
 It’s the ultimate engine of wealth creation.
 In this little example, we’re talking a trillion dollars a year in additional spending and production.
 GDP would be 5.5% higher.

 Or ask yourself: would Apple be as successful as it is if its business model was based on selling eight-million-dollar diamond-encrusted iPhones?
 Broad prosperity is what made Apple, Apple.
 Concentrated wealth distorts producers’ incentives, so they produce, for instance, a million-dollar Maserati instead of forty (40) $25,000 Toyotas — because that’s what the people with the money are buying.
-Which delivers more prosperity and well-being?
+Which delivers more “value,” prosperity, and well-being?

 This little envelope calc is describing a far more prosperous, comfortable, and secure society — far richer and and one hopes far more peaceful than the one we’re facing under wildly concentrated wealth.
 With the possible exception of a few very rich multi-generational dynasties, everyone’s grandchildren will be far better off 50 years from now if wealth is more widely dispersed.
 And over that half century, hundreds of millions, even billions of people will live far richer, better lives.

 Why wouldn’t we want that?
 Why wouldn’t we do that?
 (We know the answer: rich people hate the idea — even those who aren’t all that rich but foolishly buy into the whole trickle-down fantasy.
-And the rich people…have the power.)
+And the rich people…have the power.

 By contrast to that possibility, here’s what things look like over the last seven decades: